Craig W. Trepanier

 Direct Dial: 612.455.0502

-Craig W. Trepanier, co-founder and President of the Firm, represents corporations and individual clients in business, commercial litigation, and employment law matters.
-He brings attention to detail, tenacity, and passion to his work.
+Craig W. Trepanier, co-founder and President of the Firm, represents corporations and individuals in business, commercial litigation, and employment law.
+He brings determination, tenacity, and passion to his work.

 As a corporate and business lawyer, Craig provides counsel to new and emerging companies and entrepreneurs.
 He has extensive experience with business formation, corporate governance, buy-sell agreements, a variety of business contracts including sales, purchase, manufacturing, supply, distributorship, and non-disclosure agreements, and assisting closely held companies in their corporate law matters.